sauy7/react-smhi-weather/README.md

+# react-smhi-weather

+This is a demo React.js application using weather forecast data from SMHI, the Swedish Meteorological and Hydrological Institute.

+## Versions

+0.0.1 Static content components with react-router to navigate between screens

+# Default README content from Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>